SergeRodriguez/tweeter1/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+## Features

+- Write and submit new tweets to the feed
+- See the username, info and data of other users
+- 'Write a tweet' animation to display the tweet submit form
+- 'Scroll back to the top button' allowing you to go to the top of the feed

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.